syazwinamarsya/syazwinamarsya/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Syazwina Marsya
 =======================================================================================================================================

-I am a first year student in Computer Network & Security in UTM
+I am a second year student in Computer Network & Security in UTM

 * 🌍  I'm based in Malaysia
 * ✉️  You can contact me at [syamarsya4@gmail.com](mailto:syamarsya4@gmail.com)